zhengzaiyi/zhengzaiyi.github.io/_pages/about.md

 I am currently a Ph.D. student at the Department of Computer Engineering at the University of Virginia, advised by Professor [Jundong Li](https://jundongli.github.io/).
 I received my B.E. in Computer Science from University of Science and Technology of China in 2022.

-My research interests lie in the multi-modality application of Large Language Models.
+My research interests lie in the multi-modal application of Large Language Models.

 Publication